Skip to main content

 }

-Custom Styles
+Custom styles

-4. Tailwind - Use utility classes directly
+4. Tailwind — Use utility classes on the same elements.

 TypeScript Support